-Get the Most Out of Oktoberfest Munich: 7 Hacks for the Oktoberfest Newbie
+Get the Most Out of Oktoberfest: Hacks for a Newbie

-She has graciously written 7 of what she calls the "7 hacks for the Oktoberfest newbie".
-So if you are going to Oktoberfest for the first time this year, this article is a must read!
+She has graciously written 7 of what she calls the "hacks for the Oktoberfest newbie."
+So if you are going to Oktoberfest for the first time or another folk festival this year, this article is a must read!

 01 | Go on a weekday.